-Other "special dress down" days may occur throughout the school year and students will be instructed what they are allowed to wear on those days.
+Other "special dress down" days may occur throughout the school year, and students will be instructed what they are allowed to wear on those days.

-At no time are students allowed to wear pants with exposed skin above the knees, flip-flops, pajamas, or spaghetti strap tops.
+Portions of the dress code remain in place for dress down days.
+For example, at no time are students allowed to wear pants with exposed skin above the knees, flip-flops, pajamas, or spaghetti strap tops.
 Pants must be in good condition.
-Any dress-down outfit may be rejected at the discretion of administration.
-If it seems questionable, don't wear it.
+Any dress down outfit may be rejected at the discretion of administration.
+If it seems questionable, don't wear it!